 Proposal: Tornillo ISD will continue to seek traditionally certified candidates for all teaching positions.
 A waiver would allow a certified teacher to teach one subject outside his/her certified field.
 This would require the submission of credentials and superintendent approval.
-However, for Dual Credit and/or CTE courses for which a traditionally certified candidate is not identified, the District will recruit instructors with an appropriate Master's degree (dual credit) or industry certifications/experience in the field of need (CTE).
+However, for Dual Credit, Secondary Content Subjects, and/or CTE courses for which a traditionally certified candidate is not identified, the District will recruit instructors with an appropriate Master's degree (dual credit) reasonable pedagogical experience and content area knowledge (secondary content subjects), or industry certifications/experience in the field of need (CTE).
 Tornillo ISD can extend the employee a one year local certificate approved by the superintendent.
 The District will develop minimum required qualifications for persons hired for such positions and will also identify required professional development in the areas of student management, instructional strategies, curriculum and more.
 After thoroughly vetting candidates for hire, Tornillo ISD will consider the instructors hired for these positions to be appropriately qualified and will provide notification to board of trustees and parents of students in their classes that the instructor does not hold a traditional teaching certificate.
 This innovation will allow Tornillo ISD to consider broader applicant pools and to broaden the district's course offerings or fill hard-to-staff positions while maintaining a high quality of instruction.

-Local Guidelines: TISD will continue to comply with TEC §21.003(a), TEC §21.053,TEC §21.057 by allowing non-certified instructors to provide instruction for Dual Credit and/or CTE courses.
+Local Guidelines: TISD will continue to comply with TEC §21.003(a), TEC §21.053,TEC §21.057 by allowing non-certified instructors to provide instruction for Dual Credit, Secondary Content Subjects, and/or CTE courses.